Guided introduction to insight meditation practice

 Meditating on a full stomach is not recommended, so preferably meditate before a meal or at some neutral time of day or night.

 Stretching before meditation is always a good idea to help release knots and tension.
-If you do yoga or other forms of movement, consider meditating directly afterwards.
+If you do yoga or other forms of movement, consider meditating directly afterward.

-Sometimes if you are feeling tense, taking a few deep breaths helps release inner tensions.
-Allow this to be a real cleansing breath, and with each exhalation, feel yourself relaxing deeper and deeper.
-Unless you are doing a particular breath work meditation that calls for continued purposeful breathing, return to normal breathing after these few relaxing cleansing breaths.
+Sometimes if you are feeling tense, taking a few deep cleansing breaths helps release inner tensions.
+With each exhalation, feel yourself relaxing deeper and deeper.
+Unless you are doing a particular breathwork meditation that calls for continued purposeful breathing, return to normal breathing after these few relaxing cleansing breaths.

-It is important for the back that the buttocks be positioned at least slightly higher than the knees, whether you are in a chair or on the floor.
-In a chair you might want to add a cushion under your buttocks.
-If sitting on the floor in a cross-legged position, if your knees are up in the air, you need more cushions under your buttocks.
+If sitting on the ground, be sure the buttocks are higher than the knees.
+If your knees are up in the air, you need more cushions under your buttocks.
 If the knees are still in the air, you might want to put cushions under them to support them.
 OR you might prefer to sit in a kneeling posture with the buttocks on a cushion of a height that feels comfortable for your body, or you can use a low meditation bench to support you.

 How Long to Meditate

 If you are new to meditation and trying it on your own, I suggest you start with five minutes.
 Set a timer and see how it goes.
 That’s not much of a commitment, but it’s enough to get a sense of the experience.
-Then build up to twenty, thirty or forty minutes over a period of time.
-Gandhi is quoted as saying that since he was expecting a particularly busy challenging day, he would meditate two hours instead of one.
-So find the amount of meditation that supports your ability to be fully present and engaged in your life.
+Then build up to twenty, thirty, or forty minutes over a period of time.
+Gandhi is quoted as saying that since he was expecting a particularly busy, challenging day, he would meditate for two hours instead of one.
+Find the amount of meditation that supports your ability to be fully present and engaged in your life.

-Anchoring awareness again and again into physical sensation is the essence of staying present.
+Anchoring awareness again and again into physical sensations is the essence of staying present.
 Notice when tension arises; breathe into it to gently release it to whatever degree is possible.
-When the mind wanders, gently and kindly reset the intention to be present and bring your attention into sensation.
+When the mind wanders, gently and kindly reset the intention to be present and bring your attention to sensation.
 This is the valuable practice of embodiment.

-In meditation you might experience frustration or boredom.
+In meditation, you might experience frustration or boredom.
 You might notice expectations not being met.
-You might notice fear of not ‘doing it right.’
-You might notice judgment of the experience.
-You might notice comparing this experience to another you’ve had or to something someone else said they had.
+You might notice the fear of not ‘doing it right.’
+You might notice the judgment of the experience or compare this experience to another one you’ve had or that someone else said they had.

 This is all fine.
 Just stay with noticing.
 It’s not the experience itself but the development of our ability to stay present with it that is important.
 And like any activity, it takes practice, developing new ‘muscles’ we haven’t really used before.
 Be as kind as you can be to yourself.